beckyli/NEC/PythonExamples.md

 ## Python code examples

 This page describes a basic set of demonstration scripts for using the toolkit in Python.
-The .py files can be found at [demos/python](../blob/master/demos/python) in the svn or main distributions.
+The .py files can be found at [demos/python](../blob/master/demos/python) in the git or main distributions, and are intended to be run from that location.
 We plan to have other more complicated examples available from the main [Demos](Demos) page in future.

 Please see [UseInPython](UseInPython) for instructions on how to begin using the java toolkit from inside python.